-The total number of bird species known to science as inhabiting the earth to-day has been estimated as about 8600.
+The total number of bird species known to science as inhabiting the earth today has been estimated as about 8600.
 If subspecies or geographical races are taken into account, the figure would rise to nearly 30,000.
-It is estimated that the Indian subcontinent is the home for about 2100 forms of which over 300 are winter visitors, chiefly from the Palaearctic Region to the north.
-A large proportion of these birds can be seen in the Dooars, Sikkim and Darjeeling region.
+It is estimated that the Indian subcontinent is home to about 2100 forms of which over 300 are winter visitors, chiefly from the Palaearctic Region to the north.
+A large proportion of these birds can be seen in the Dooars, Sikkim and Darjeeling regions.